 More earnings gains send US stocks higher

-NEW YORK (AP) — Stocks are rising in midday trading as U.S. companies report more earnings gains.
+NEW YORK (AP) — Stocks are opening slightly higher as U.S. companies report more earnings gains.

-UPS and Microsoft rose after reporting earnings that were higher than analysts were expecting.
-Procter & Gamble rose after saying it would make its Duracell battery business a stand-alone company.
+UPS and Microsoft were among the early winners Friday.
+Procter & Gamble also rose after saying it would make its Duracell battery business a stand-alone company.

 Bond prices rose.
 The yield on the 10-year Treasury note fell to 2.26 percent.